 Unsafe condition is created by an unsafe act of a person or act of God or by any agency or due to failure or weakening of any material, structure, situation, condition or system.

-Observation for unsafe working conditions should basic techniques of look, listen, smell and feel (LLSF) to detect unusual condition of situation, position, noise, vibration, odour, temperature, pressure, out of control etc.
+Observation for unsafe working conditions should basic techniques of look, listen, smell and feel (LLSF) to detect the unusual condition of situation, position, noise, vibration, odor, temperature, pressure, out of control etc.